dnmelais/BLUEZONES_ASSESSMENT_WEBSITE/README.md

 - Google MyMaps

 The interactive map with clickable areas represents a visually appealing way to explore information about the original Blue Zones.
 Each city is clickable, and the information is displayed in a user-friendly way.
 The dialog itself, showing city details in a structured format, serves as an effective visualization of the data.
 Additionally, the Google My Maps Integration through the <iframe> enhances the user interface by providing an interactive map feature.
-This fulfills the "Visualize data in a user-friendly way" requirement, offering users an engaging and informative experience.

 **Retrieve data from a third-party API and use it to display something within your app OR Create a form and store the submitted values using an external API (e.g., a contact form, survey, etc.):**